The 2023 Glassco Translation Residency in Tadoussac took place from June 2nd to 13th. You can read about the 2023

 General Eligibility Criteria

-Plays submitted should be slated for translation or translation/adaptation.
-The project must have committed interest from a theatre company for a possible production.
+Plays submitted should currently be in the process of being translated.
+It is preferable that the project have committed interest from a theatre company for a possible production.
 The play should ideally have had a production in its original language.
 Both the playwright and the translator must be available to attend the residency together.

 This residency was first imagined in 1998, when William “Bill” Glassco opened the doors of his family home, Fletcher Cottage, to translators and playwrights.
-Skillfully led and sculpted by Linda Gaboriau for over a decade, the residency blossomed into the exceptional retreat it is today.
-She was followed in her efforts by translator Bobby Theodore, who seamlessly and expertly continued to build on her legacy.
-Stay tuned to learn more about the residency host and translation dramaturg for our 2022 session.
+Skillfully led and sculpted by Linda Gaboriau for over a decade, the residency blossomed into the exceptional program it is today.
+She was followed in her efforts by translator Bobby Theodore, who seamlessly continued to build on her legacy.
+After having participated in the residency as a translator several times, Maryse Warda stepped into the translation dramaturg role in 2022, bringing her wealth of experience and care.

 To date, the residency has translated 72 plays: